Your doctor strongly recommended you get in shape.

 7. The trainer can’t tell you why you are doing a certain exercise and how it pertains to your goals.
 “Because I saw it on Youtube” or “I saw someone else doing it” doesn’t cut it.
 Each exercise, set, rep range and tempo should have a reason.

 8. Shows up late regularly or misses appointments.
-Emergencys can happen so everyone including the client gets a free pass when it’s rare but if it’s once a month or more then it’s time to move on.
+Emergencies can happen so everyone including the client gets a free pass when it’s rare but if it’s once a month or more then it’s time to move on.
 Your time is as important as anyone else.

 9. When the trainer continually pushes supplements.
 I understand there are situations where the gym ownership is putting pressure on trainers but if that’s not the case then the trainer cares more about his bottom line than your bottom.